 As of the Record Date, the Wynnefield Group is the Company's largest stockholder and beneficially owns and/or has the right to vote, in the aggregate, 1,573,573 shares of Series A Common Stock, representing approximately 17% of the Company's outstanding Series A Common Stock.
 The Wynnefield Group intends to vote such shares of Series A Common Stock FOR the election of our Nominees.
-However, unless otherwise directed by the record owner voting the proxy, in addition to voting such proxy in favor of the Wynnefield Group's Nominees, the Wynnefield Group may vote such proxy FOR up to one of three of the Class I candidates who have been nominated by the Company to serve as directors, as the Wynnefield Group may determine in its discretion.
+However, unless otherwise directed by the record owner voting the proxy, in addition to voting such proxy in favor of the Wynnefield Group's Nominees, the Wynnefield Group will vote such proxy FOR the candidates who have been nominated by the Company to serve as directors other than E. Randall Chestnut, William T. Deyo, Jr., and Richard L. Solar for whom the Wynnefield Group is NOT seeking authority to vote and WILL NOT exercise any such authority.
 There is no assurance that any of the Company's nominees will serve as directors if Messrs.
 Biro or Keating are elected to the Board.